-This article contains information for users with Revu 2017 and below, all versions of Vu for Windows.
+This article contains information for users with Revu 2017 and below, and Vu for Windows.
 Please note the following:

 - This information is not applicable to the Revu 2018 interface.
 See Learning About Bluebeam® Studio (2018) if you are using the latest version of Revu.